Burma – A Destination to Inspire and Intrigue…

 In our view, the destination is probably best appreciated by the more seasoned traveller, accepting that the luxury comes in the experience, rather than the accommodation quality.
-It is improving, but in general it should be assumed the accommodation quality will not be as good as countries like Thailand & Malaysia, although prices in Burma will probably be more.
+It is improving, but in general, it should be assumed the accommodation quality will not be as good as countries like Thailand & Malaysia, although prices in Burma will probably be more.

-Cuisine is surprisingly bland for a country bordered by Thailand, China and India.
+The cuisine is surprisingly bland for a country bordered by Thailand, China and India.
 Possibly one of the negatives of British Raj taste!

-If elegant shopping, fast wi-fi and and luxury hotels are your priority, then Burma will disappoint.
+If elegant shopping, fast wi-fi and luxury hotels are your priority, then Burma will disappoint.
 However, the thrill and true experience of the destination more than compensates in our view.
 See note above re hotels – standards are improving, but comparisons with neighbouring Thailand should not be made, on quality or pricing.

 We loved it, Burma has an almost innocent charm, and the sites, sounds and smiles are just amazing.

 Note: You will be required to remove shoes and socks and walk barefooted.
 Shorts should also cover your knees.